Public Power Week

 Your PUD is a community-owned utility.
 A locally elected Board of Directors guides us in our mission to deliver quality services and low rates.
 We are here to serve you, and we’re proud to have saved customers millions of dollars through lower rates since we began providing service in 1984.

 A free community dinner is the highlight of our Public Power Week celebration.
-We also hold a week-long open house at our office in Deer Island.
+We also typically hold a week-long open house at our office in Deer Island.
+Unfortunately, in order to maintain proper social distancing, we will not be holding an open house this year.

 Where: Columbia County Event Complex

-To learn more about public power, visit publicpower.org or stop by our office during Public Power Week.
+Read about the many benefits of Public Power, or you can stop by our office during Public Power Week.